bryanedler8/CST8913/lab6/lab6.md

 | 30 | A real-time communication service used for sending notifications, emails, and text messages to users and devices. | Amazon SNS (Simple Notification Service) | Azure Notification Hubs / Communication Services | Google Cloud Pub/Sub / Firebase Cloud Messaging |
 ```
 Cloud Services Comparison: AWS vs Azure vs Google Cloud

 The Basics
 When we look at the three major cloud providers - Amazon Web Services (AWS), Microsoft Azure, and Google Cloud - they all offer pretty much the same types of services, but with different names and some unique strengths.
 How They're Similar

-They All Have the Same Core Services
+They All Have the Same Core Services:

 •	Virtual Servers: AWS calls them EC2, Azure says Virtual Machines, Google says Compute Engine
 •	Cloud Storage: AWS has S3, Azure has Blob Storage, Google has Cloud Storage
 •	Serverless Computing: AWS Lambda vs Azure Functions vs Google Cloud Functions
 •	Managed Databases: All offer SQL and NoSQL options

 Common Benefits Across All Three
 •	Pay for what you use (no upfront costs)
 •	Automatic scaling when traffic increases
 •	Built-in security features
 •	Global data centers

 What Makes Each Provider Unique

 AWS
 •	Has the most services
 •	Been around the longest